JonShard/BeatSaberMapGenerator/README.md

                 "verticalMode": bool - Note: One of the three symmetry modes must be enabled.
 Allow outcomes where the generated notes are symmetrical along a horizontal plane.
 Two notes on same lane, top and bottom.
                 "allowOffsetPlane": bool - Allow the symmmetry plane be offset one note left or right (only applicable to vertical mode).
                 "allowNotesInCenter": bool - Allow notes to be generatred in the two ceneter positions.
+            },
+            "markovFactory": {
+                "enabled": bool .
+Is the markov factory enabled.
+                "markovMatrixFilePath": string - Path to ascii file containing weighted transition matrix containing floats between 0 and 1, and whitespace.
             }
         },
         "validators": {